Simple API Integration

 const response = await this.secureAPICall(endpoint, encryptedData);

-// Log successful access
+// Log worthwhile entry

-await this.auditLogger.logSuccessfulAccess(userContext, endpoint);
+await this.auditLogger.logSuccessfulAccess(clientContext, endpoint);

 return await this.encryptionService.decryptResponse(response);